mahedikd/9ani_vid_link_scraper/README.md

 - node
 - npm
-- chrome or any chrome based browser
+- chromium or any chromium based browser [except 'brave']

 ### How to install